USS Paducah (PG-18): Refugee Ship

-She was intercepted on 2 October 1947 and brought to Haifa, where she was left with other captured "illegal" immigrant ships.
-Because she was a former naval vessel the newly formed Israeli Navy examined her in 1948 for possible service, but she was not in good shape and was not accepted for service.
-She was refurbished sufficiently to sail as an Israeli merchant ship and made one trip in late 1948 from Haifa to Naples, Italy.
-There she was tied up and eventually sold for scrap in 1951.
+The Geula was tied up in Haifa along with other captured immigrant ships.
+After the State of Israel achieved independence, the newly formed Israeli Navy examined her for possible service, yet she was not in good shape and not accepted for service.
+She was outfitted for service as an Israeli merchant ship and sailed on on trip from Haifa to Naples, Italy.
+There she was docked and sold for scrap in 1951.